porsager/postgres/README.md

 ```

 ### Multiple updates in one query
-It's possible to create multiple updates in a single query.
-It's necessary to use arrays instead of objects to ensure that the order of the items correspond with the column names.
+To create multiple updates in a single query, it is necessary to use arrays instead of objects to ensure that the order of the items correspond with the column names.
 ```js
 const users = [
   [1, 'John', 34],